Embeth Davidtz: Hollywood career

-In Junebug (2005), she played an outsider art dealer from Chicago brought to North Carolina to meet her husband's family for the first time.
-Davidtz has also guest-starred on the ABC drama series Grey's Anatomy as Dr. Derek Shepherd's sister Nancy in the Season 3 episode "Let the Angels Commit".
+In 2005, she played a character in Junebug, an outsider art dealer from Chicago brought to North Carolina to meet her husband's family for the first time.
+Davidtz also guest-starred on the ABC drama series Grey's Anatomy as Dr. Derek Shepherd's sister Nancy Shepherd in the Season 3 episode "Let the Angels Commit" and the season 15 episode "Good Shepherd".
 In 2008, she had a regular role on HBO's In Treatment as Amy, part of a fractious couple alongside Josh Charles's Jake.

 She portrayed the unfaithful and unfortunate wife of Anthony Hopkins's character in the 2007 drama Fracture.

 From 2009 to 2012, she played Rebecca Pryce, wife of Lane Pryce, in the AMC television show Mad Men.
 She also played Felicia Koons, the wife of the dean and the mother of Becca's best friend, Chelsea, on Showtime's Californication.

 Davidtz played Annika Blomkvist in the 2011 English language version of The Girl with the Dragon Tattoo.
-She also briefly appeared in the 2012 Spider-Man reboot The Amazing Spider-Man as Mary Parker, Peter Parker's missing mother.
+She also appeared in the 2012 Spider-Man reboot The Amazing Spider-Man and its 2014 sequel The Amazing Spider-Man 2 as Mary Parker, Peter Parker's missing mother.

+In 2016, she joined the cast of Ray Donovan (season 4) in the role of Sonia Kovitzky.

+From 2019 to 2021, she played Paige Kessler on The Morning Show, opposite Steve Carell (as Mitch Kessler), Jennifer Aniston, and Reese Witherspoon.
+She played the adult version of Maddox Cappa in Old in 2021, and Judith Sanders in Not Okay in 2022.

 Personal life

 Davidtz married entertainment attorney Jason Sloane on June 22, 2002, and they have two children.
 The family lives in Los Angeles.

-Davidtz has a younger sister who, as of April 2009, was a psychologist at Nova Southeastern University in Fort Lauderdale, Florida.

-In an interview regarding her guest appearances in 2016 on Ray Donovan, in which she portrayed a breast-cancer survivor, Davidtz revealed that she had been diagnosed with breast cancer in 2013, which had caused her to stop working and for which she underwent a mastectomy.
-The role was Davidtz's first after undergoing treatment, and when informed that it required nudity, Davidtz worked with producer David Hollander to incorporate her partially-reconstructed right breast into the story, turning down the use of a prosthetic as a substitute for her right nipple that was due to be restored through surgery.
-"Somebody might not believe it if an actress pretended to have their nipple gone and said, 'Look, I'm still sexual and pretty.'
-But when it's real, I hope it makes someone feel beautiful.
-I still feel beautiful," said Davidtz regarding the message she wished to convey by taking the role.
+Davidtz is a convert to Judaism, her husband's religion.

+In 2013, Davidtz underwent chemotherapy, immunological treatment, lymph-node-removal surgery and a double mastectomy after being diagnosed with Stage-3 breast cancer.
+Davidtz rejected the use of a prosthetic as a substitute for her nipple during a nude scene in Ray Donovan, where she portrayed a character who was a breast-cancer survivor, choosing instead to incorporate her own partially reconstructed right breast into the storyline.